-dont have one yet? check the nbn coverage map to see what is avaiable.
+dont have one yet? check the nbn address checker to see what is avaiable.

 The best type of nbn available.
 Max speed is 100/40 mbit, although capable of 1000/400 mbit, hopefully the nbn wholesale pricing model will change and enable this speed to everyone.
 FTTP is not affected by distance.
 Technology used is called GPON.
 See how to troubleshoot NBN FTTP.